segmentio/segment-docs/src/connections/destinations/catalog/richpanel/index.md

 Track calls are sent to Richpanel as a `track` event. `track` calls can only update `email` traits, but do not create them.

 **NOTE**: Richpanel accepts all events listed in [Segment's Specs](https://segment.com/docs/connections/spec/ecommerce/v2/).
-For events like Order Updated, Order Cancelled, and Order Refunded, we recommend pass an `order_status` property.
+For events like Order Updated, Order Cancelled, and Order Refunded, we recommend that you pass an `order_status` property.